Thousands rally behind Thai anti-establishment frontman

 "I don't think we have a real democracy," said 27-year-old Nithiwadee, who held a sign calling for the constitution to be amended.

-Under junta rule which followed a coup in 2014 there have been no massive rallies, and March’s elections -- governed under a military-scripted constitution -- reinstated junta chief Prayut Chan-O-Cha as prime minister.
+Under junta rule which followed a coup in 2014 there have been no massive rallies, and March´s elections -- governed under a military-scripted constitution -- reinstated former junta chief Prayut Chan-O-Cha as prime minister.

 Future Forward's popularity has rattled the military and its allies, and its executives have been battered by legal woes since the election.